RobertoCampisi/RobertoCampisi/README.md

 ## Hi there 👋
 I am a passionate computer scientist from the Netherlands, who likes to delve into Artificial intelligence, machine learning, virtual reality and various game and media technologies.
 I have encountered a large variety of technologies and tools over a decade.

-- 🔭 I’m currently working on my own CLI for solving advent of code puzzles
+- 🔭 I’m currently working on my own CLI for solving advent of code puzzles in python
 - 🌱 I’m currently learning PHP together with the Laravel framework

 <!--